dsbowen/Hemlock/docs_md/tutorial/data.md

             ...
 ```

+!!! note
-**Note.** When a participant submits a page, the questions' data are recorded in a `data` attribute.
+    When a participant submits a page, the questions' data are recorded in a `data` attribute.
 A question's data will be added to the data frame if and only if you set its `var` attribute.
-However, data will be stored in a question's `data` attribute whether or not the variable is set.
+However, data will be stored in a question's `data` attribute whether or not the variable is set, allowing you to access it later.

 ## Downloading data